enjaku4/rabarber/README.md

   end
 end
 ```

 This means that `Crm::InvoicesController` is still accessible to `admin` but is also accessible to `accountant`.

-This applies as well to multiple rules defined for the same controller or action:
+This also applies when defining multiple rules for the same controller or action:

 ```rb
 module Crm
   class OrdersController < ApplicationController